 Please understand, I only sell authentic, genuine products and would never intend to violate intellectual property.

-Your violation notice specifies the type of infringement, however there is no infringement and I'm selling the genuine and authentic item advertised on the product detail page.
+Your violation notice specifies the type of infringement, however there is no infringement and I'm selling the genuine and authentic items advertised on the product detail page.

-I have attached invoices for these three ASINS as wholesalers/distributors don’t mention the ASINS on the Invoices they mention only the product code. so for your convenience I have write the asin name in the file name of each invoice.
+I have attached invoices for these three ASINS as wholesalers/distributors don’t mention the ASINS on the Invoices they mention only the product code. so for your convenience I have written the asin name in the file name of each invoice.
 It will help to identify the ASINS .

 ASIN1 PART NUMBER : 1234